 In addition, the Bracket Challenge experience required a complex, up-to-the-minute scoring engine that populated a real-time leaderboard showing the ranked status of every single bracket submitted.

 Finally, the whole system had to be engineered to dynamically respond to different phases of the Bracket Challenge.
 The interface and available functionality had to be responsive as the pre-playoff period gave way to the all-out sprint to complete brackets and then into scoring those brackets during the playoffs — all while making the whole experience feel familiar, fun, and consistent.

-We can’t get into the details but each year Bracket Challenge finds new levels of success.
+For confidentiality reasons we can’t get into the details, but each year Bracket Challenge finds new levels of success.
 We’ve enjoyed year-over-year increases in the number of total players and the number of brackets created.
 Social sharing and fan engagement are way up too.

 Skating to where the puck will be